Ontology Reasoning with Deep Neural Networks: Generation of Family-Tree Data

 \section{Generation of Family-Tree Data}

 For the family-tree dataset, we generated training samples incrementally.
 For each of these samples, starting from a tree that consisted of a single person only, we randomly selected an existing person, and, again randomly, added either a child or, if possible, a parent to the current family tree.
 This process was repeated until either the maximum tree size, which we set to 26 people, was reached or the sample generation was stopped randomly, which happened with a probability of 0.02 whenever another person was added to a tree.
 As part of the data generation, we constrained sample family trees to a maximum depth of 5 as well as a maximum branching factor of 5.
+Furthermore, we ensured that the created dataset does not contain isomorphic family trees, such that it is not possible for a model to just overfit the training data.
 Finally, we computed all possible inferences for each of the created samples via symbolic reasoning.